Code-Institute-Submissions/carolinecole/README.md

 ### Developer and Business Goals
 * A professional website which is user friendly and stylist.
-* A project I am excited about and is easy to add to.
+* A project I am excited about and is about to adapt and and content can be added to easily.
+* A project I am passionate about and excited to add to my portfolio of work.
+* Improve my skills as a developer and learn new exciting ideas and coding rules and langaues.

 ### User stories